nishan-dangal/Exercise-tracker/README.md

 # Exercise-tracker-Microservice
-This is a full-stack JavaScript application that uses a Node.js backend using Express and MongoDB for data storage.
-The application will allow users to track their exercises and retrieve logs.
+The Exercise Tracker Microservice is a project from freeCodeCamp's Backend Development and APIs curriculum.
+This project enables users to log their daily exercise activities, providing an interface to create user profiles, track exercises, and retrieve logs.